-Le Chemin de Mi-Côte was the path parallel to the pipes and pumps used to transport the water from the Seine River up to the top of Louveciennes Hill.
-This steep path (some parts have a slope of 20%) was taken every day by the Machine’s workers to repair eventual breakdowns.
+Le Chemin de Mi-Côte was the path parallel to the pipes and pumps used to transport the water from the Seine River up to the top of the Louveciennes Hill (+195m).
+The machine’s workers took this steep path every day to repair eventual breakdowns.

-Today le Chemin de Mi-Côte is a green walk with informative panels about the Machine which tell us about its history and how it worked.
+Today le Chemin de Mi-Côte is a green walk with informative panels about the Machine of Marly.
+These are the remains still visible along the Chemin de Mi-Côte:

-» small constructions for the pumps and the forge;
+» Small constructions for the pumps and the forge;

-» La “Ferme de Mi-Côte”, a kind of wooden hut to host the forge for the Machine’s maintenance.
+» La ‘Ferme de Mi-Côte,’ a kind of wooden hut to host the forge for the Machine’s maintenance.

 Aqueduct de Louveciennes

 The Aqueduct de Louveciennes, located on the top of Louveciennes Hill, was built by King Louis XIV’s engineers in the 17th century to deliver the water pumped by the Machine of Marly to the Château of Versailles and Château of Marly.

 The water from the River Seine was pumped up to the Hill of Louveciennes (+195m) by pipes placed on two paved inclines, and it flowed into the reservoir located at the summit of the aqueduct’s east tower.
 From there, the water was transported by gravity to the two castles.
 The Louveciennes Aqueduct worked until 1866.